 Challenges in Time Trend Analysis

-While time trend analysis is a powerful tool, it's important to be aware of its limitations:
+While time trend analysis is a powerful tool, it helps to be aware of its limitations:

 - Data Quality: The accuracy of time trend analysis depends on the quality of the data.
 Missing data, outliers, and errors can distort the results.